MUBENDIRAN/RadarLite/README.md

 ![System](https://img.shields.io/badge/Linux-antiX--Debian--based-lightgrey)

 **Duration:** June 2025
-**Affiliation:** Rajalakshmi Institute of Technology

 ---

 ## 🌐 Overview

 **RadarLite** is a radar-like environmental scanning system that uses an **ESP32-C6 Mini**, a **continuous rotation servo**, and an **ultrasonic sensor** to detect objects in a 360° field.
-The sensor captures distance data as it rotates forward and backward, and transmits this data via serial communication to a **Java-based Processing** app, which visualizes the scanned environment in real time.
+The sensor captures distance data as it rotates forward and backward, and transmits this data via serial communication to a **Processing** app, which visualizes the scanned environment in real time.

+> Compact, responsive, and ideal for real-time visualization of physical spaces in robotics and embedded systems research.

 ---